| Disorders

 organizations.
 For contact information, see the "For

 More Information" section at the back of this booklet.
+Some people with

 bipolar disorder receive medication and/or psychosocial therapy by